joshtol/caribbean-diving-guide-2025/README.md

 This repository showcases an "agentic" development workflow.
 Each commit can be seen as a step in a conversation, with the AI agent performing tasks like:

-* Initial research and content writing.
+* **Deep Research:** Synthesizing the latest ecological data using a proprietary research system to fuel the development cycle.
-* HTML and CSS scaffolding.
+* **HTML and CSS Scaffolding:** Building the initial structure and layout.
-* Iterative design changes based on feedback (fonts, layout, imagery).
+* **Iterative Design:** Refining UI/UX, typography, and imagery based on high-level feedback.
-* Advanced optimization for SEO and accessibility.
+* **Full-Stack Implementation:** Generating everything from HTML/CSS to metadata and structured data.
-* Debugging and code refinement.
+* **Debugging and Code Refinement:** Identifying and fixing issues throughout the process.

 ### How to Run Locally